Oreshout/Bot_Discord_F1F/docs/source/commands.rst

    /clear nombre: int

-🧹 Supprime un nombre défini de messages dans le salon actuel.
+🧹 Deletes a specific number of messages in the current channel.
-🔒 **Réservé aux administrateurs.**
+🔒 **Admins only.**

 .. code:: slash

-   /admin_ban member: @membre reason: str article: str
+   /admin_ban member: @member reason: str article: str

-🔨 Bannit un membre en précisant la raison et l’article du règlement violé.
+🔨 Bans a member, specifying the reason and rule/article violated.
-🔒 **Réservé aux administrateurs.**
+🔒 **Admins only.**

 .. code:: slash

    /admin_open duration: float

-🟢 Ouvre manuellement une session de pronostics pendant une durée définie (en heures).
+🟢 Manually opens a prediction session for a given duration (in hours).
-⚠️ Disponible uniquement en **mode manuel**.
+⚠️ Available in **manual mode only**.

 .. code:: slash

    /admin_close

-🔴 Ferme la session de pronostics actuelle.
+🔴 Manually closes the current prediction session.
-⚠️ Disponible uniquement en **mode manuel**.
+⚠️ Available in **manual mode only**.

 .. code:: slash

    /admin_status

-📊 Affiche le mode actuel du bot : **manuel** ou **automatique**.
+📊 Displays the current bot mode: **manual** or **automatic**.

 .. code:: slash

    /admin_stop

-⛔ Interrompt le mode automatique et repasse en **mode manuel**.
+⛔ Stops automatic mode and switches to **manual mode**.
-🔒 **Réservé aux administrateurs.**
+🔒 **Admins only.**

 .. code:: slash

    /admin_launch

-🚀 Active le **mode automatique** : les sessions seront ouvertes et fermées selon le calendrier F1.
+🚀 Starts the bot in **automatic mode**: sessions will open and close based on the F1 calendar.

 .. code:: slash

    /admin_getresult

-🔄 Récupère manuellement les résultats d’une session via l’API FastF1 et met à jour le leaderboard.
+🔄 Manually fetches results from the FastF1 API and updates the leaderboard.

 .. code:: slash

    /session saison: int location: str type: str

-🗂️ Configure manuellement une session de pronostics (`type = Q` ou `R`) puis met à jour le classement.
+🗂️ Manually configures a prediction session (`type = Q` for qualifying or `R` for race) and updates the leaderboard.

 🛠️ Developer / System Commands
 ------------------------------